Glaucoma: Are You at Risk?

 Since the causes of glaucoma are unknown, anyone can get it.
 But some people have higher risks of developing the disease.
 You're at higher risk if you:

 If you're at risk of developing glaucoma, talk to your eye doctor about receiving a comprehensive eye exam to screen and test for the disease.

 A healthy lifestyle may help reduce your chances of developing glaucoma.
 This includes getting regular exercise, stopping smoking, and monitoring blood pressure to improve overall physical and mental well-being.

 Eating certain foods may support eye health.
 These foods include:

 You can't prevent glaucoma, but you can do things to help reduce your risks.
-If you notice a slow or sudden change in your vision, use the Secure Messaging feature (sign in required) to notify your health care team.
+If you notice a slow or sudden change in your vision, use the Secure Messaging feature to notify your health care team.
 Stay up-to-date with eye exams, and don't let glaucoma cause you to lose your sight.